pyeventsourcing/esdbclient/README.md

 the specified position must be an actually existing commit position, because any other number will result in a server error (at least in EventStoreDB v21.10).
 Please also note, when reading forwards the event at the specified position WILL be included.
-However when reading backwards, the event at the specified position will NOT be included.
+However, when reading backwards, the event at the specified position will NOT be included.
 (This backwards behaviour of excluding the specified position differs from the behaviour when reading a stream, I'm not sure why.)